Skip to main content

 to hold all available money, or enter a custom amount to hold.

-This doesn't do anything except takes out money from the To Budget amount for that month, allowing you to "zero it out" and mark it to be used for later.
+This doesn't do anything except take out money from the To Budget amount for that month, allowing you to "zero it out" and mark it to be used for later.
 That money will appear in next month's To Budget.
-You can also just leave the To Budget amount alone.

 Overspending

 When you overspend in a category, that needs to rollover as well.
 You spent money that wasn't budgeted, so now you need to go back and take it out from somewhere.
-Doing this keeps your budget in tact.
+Doing this keeps your budget intact.

 Usually you have a couple places that you draw money from to cover overspending.
 To make it easy, all overspending is automatically taken out of next month's To budget amount, and category balances are reset to zero.
 This makes it easy to make up for it by reducing your budget in some other category (like savings).